ISI-FLYOVER/nematus/README_arch.md

 dim = 1024
 ```

-Initializes numpy arrays for all the parameter matrices, with random
-values.
-At this point these are actual numpy arrays with an observed
-shape.
-These later get fed into theno shared variables where they are
-harder to observe.

-The paper omits biases but they are shown below.

-Each GRU has 6 weight matrices plus bias for a total of 9 parameters
-per GRU.
-The code concatenates the Wr and Wz matrices into one W
-matrix.
-It does similar for Ur and Uz into U and bz, br into b.
-So
-we end up with 6 named parameters per GRU in the code.

 Below, simple vectors are shown with dimensions (N, ), because these
 are numpy shapes, which are python tuples.
 A tuple with one element
 is written with an empty second element.